Freiling87/CCU/CCU/Scratchpad.md

 Interface with Timer traits and Explosion traits to allow player to customize
 ###			C	Sweaty
 Gain Wet, lmao
+##		CT	Drug Warrior Modifiers
+GoalBattle.Process is where the effect is applied.
+###			√	Suppress Syringe AV
+Complete
+###			C	Extended Release
+This might have differing effects on status effects.
+E.g., Fainting Goat Warrior might never trigger.
+###			C	Eternal Release
+New
+###			C	One for the Road
+Effect triggers when they would flee instead of at beginning of combat
+####			C	Extended Release interaction
+When paired with ER, the effect lasts until they would no longer be intimidated.
+###			C	Post Warrior
+Effect triggers on end of threat (Regenerate, smoke, invisible)
+###			C	High on Pain
+Effect gains 1s of duration on taking damage
+###			C	Take the Thrill Kill Pill
+Effect gains 1s of duration on dealing damage, extra on kill
 ##		C	Explosion Timer
 Vanilla for EOD is 1.5 seconds
 ###			C	Cinematic Fuse